Knighton910/ng4-AutoPassport/README.md

 --------
-still in progress :construction: Finished app, look much more better, will update photos soon.
+Date: April 3 2018 - The app is malfuctioning, I will have it refactored soon (April 7): Saturday still in progress :construction: Finished app, look much more better, will update photos soon.

 Generated with AngularCLI :yellow_heart: version 1.0.1.